Francis-Davey-Blog/nihonlife/index.md

 ---
 title: Welcome to my blog
 ---
 These are the irregular thoughts and experiences of an British person living in Japan.
+First blog coming soon.